 When the DCAO is accepting applications for this program (typically a cover letter, resume, and writing sample), we will email the graduating class and post the opportunities in CDOnline.
 Representatives of the DCAO will review and screen applications, interview finalists, and select the Fellows.
 Applicants may apply to more than one of the divisions of the DCAO.

-Through the Judicial Fellowship Program ("JFP"), Colorado Law hires recent Colorado Law graduates to work for judges and select other approved (typically government) employers during a five-month period (up to 500 hours total per graduate).
+Through the Judicial Fellowship Program ("JFP"), Colorado Law hires recent Colorado Law graduates to work for judges, courts, or certain governmental agencies during a five-month period (up to 500 hours total per graduate).
 The JFP is meant to provide recent graduates with meaningful work experience, enable recent graduates to focus on professional development, facilitate networking and resume development that will further recent graduates’ career and employment goals, and serve the legal community, particularly the judiciary.